 South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

-Sunday's contest between the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) at Colonial Life Arena is expected to be a lopsided matchup, as our computer prediction projects a final score of 98-74, heavily favoring Maryland to secure the victory.
-Game time is at 1:00 PM ET on November 12.
+Sunday's game between the Maryland Terrapins (1-0) and the South Carolina Gamecocks (1-0) at Colonial Life Arena has a good chance to be a one-sided matchup, as our computer prediction projects a final score of 98-74, heavily favoring Maryland to secure the victory.
+Tipoff is at 1:00 PM ET on November 12.

-In their most recent matchup on Monday, the Gamecocks earned a 100-71 win over Notre Dame.

-The Gamecocks are coming off of a 100-71 victory over Notre Dame in their most recent outing on Monday.
-The Terrapins head into this contest on the heels of a 98-75 victory against Harvard on Monday.
-Kamilla Cardoso put up 20 points, 15 rebounds and one assist for the Gamecocks.
-Shyanne Sellers put up 25 points, four rebounds and seven assists for the Terrapins.
+The Gamecocks won their last outing 100-71 against Notre Dame on Monday.

 Catch college basketball action all season long on Fubo!